As discussed in my other article Our Journey with ADHD, there are some readily available checklists outlining the most common symptoms.

 Most people with ADHD experience a feeling which they find hard to describe when they believe (whether it is true or not) that people close to them are rejecting them, judging, teasing or criticizing them, as well as their own perception that they have failed.

-This feeling is sometimes described like a physical pain, like they were stabbed in the chest.
+Known as Rejection Sensitivity Dysphoria, this feeling is sometimes described like a physical pain, like they were stabbed in the chest.
 It is an involuntary reaction which may bring feelings of shame, lack of control and inner vulnerability for people living with ADHD.

 This experience and reaction can be confusing and overwhelming for both the person with ADHD who is experiencing it; and their family members, who may not understand this reaction (as it may seem illogical, irrational, too intense, unfair etc).